estefogo/FirstProject-FrontEnd-Pos/README.md

 <h4>✏️ Applies JavaScript, Html e Css.</h4>
 <hr>
 <h4>Description:</h4>
 <p>This is my first Front End project made in the post graduation of Software Engineering at UspEsalq.
-The project is based in one project provided by the teacher, as a starting point for studies.</p>
+The project is based in another one, provided by the teacher, as a starting point for studies.</p>